Lambic-Geuze route

 Oud Beersel and 3 Fonteinen

-In the meantime, we pedal up and down hills through the beautiful Zenne valley.
-And so we are gradually coming to the end of our cycling and beer adventure.
-The toughest part of the route is already behind us, but there are two absolute highlights that await us.
-In Brewery Oud Beersel, since 1882, old and young lambics have been blended and cut here into bewitching geuze.
-Of course, we are welcomed here with open arms.
-After a tasty stop at the cosy Oud Beersel beer house, we cycle on a little further to 3 Fonteinen, an iconic brewery of traditional lambic.
-In an imposing barrel warehouse, the lambics grow into Oude Geuze or fruit lambic.
-In the accompanying Lambiek-o-droom, we can enjoy a guided tour and – how could we not – a tasting.
+Eager to get there, we cycle on, up hill and down dale, through the beautiful Senne Valley.
+In terms of the route, the hardest part is behind us, but in terms of highlights, there are still two major ones that await us.
+In Oud Beersel, old and young lambics have been blended and cut into enchanting geuze since 1882.
+Of course, we are welcomed with open arms here too.
+After a tasty stop at the cosy Bierhuis Oud Beersel, we continue on to 3 Fonteinen, an iconic brewery of traditional lambic.
+In an imposing barrel warehouse, the lambics that serve as the basis for producing Oude Geuze or fruit lambic are maturing.
+We can enjoy a wonderful tasting session in the adjacent Lambik-O-droom

 Finish: Halle